brandon-gong/brandon-gong.github.io/index.md

 order: 0
 ---

-I’m currently a Data Science Research Associate at Axle Informatics, working with the National Institutes of Health.
+I’m currently a Software Developer at Axle Informatics, working with the National Institutes of Health.

 I'm a second-year undergraduate at Brown University, concentrating in Computer Science and Mathematics.
 I've also taken classes in immunology,